-- 8.2.1 Wireless network installation shall be authenticated between wireless clients and access points to ensure that clients do not connect to a rogue access point deployed by an attacker.
-This would also ensure that un-authorized wireless users do not connect to the MCDA's wireless networks. - 8.2.2 Sensitive data between wireless clients and access points should be protected using encryption. - 8.2.3 Use of Network ID (SSID) and enforcement of MAC Address Filtering shall be used to secure wireless network and enforce. - 8.2.4 WPA2 shall be used as bare minimum security for authentication and protection of information on a wireless local area network (WLAN). - 8.2.5 Government organizations shall change the keys/secrets associated with the wireless access points at least once in six months through a managed process. - 8.2.6 Government organizations shall periodically, as defined by the MCA security policy, scan for unauthorised wireless access points and take appropriate action if such access points are discovered.
-The scan should not be limited to only those areas containing the high-impact information systems, but should also cover the adjacent areas. - 8.2.7 A guest VLAN shall be created for all guests to access internet only. - 8.2.8 Wireless networks should be reviewed from time to time to ensure that obsolete networks are retired and up-to-date networks installed that meets the performance requirements.
+- Wireless network installation shall be authenticated between wireless clients and access points to ensure that clients do not connect to a rogue access point deployed by an attacker.
+This would also - ensure that un-authorized wireless users do not connect to the MCDA's wireless networks. - ii.
+Sensitive data between wireless clients and access points should be protected using encryption. - iii.
+Use of Network ID (SSID) and enforcement of MAC Address Filtering shall be used to secure wireless network and enforce. - iv.
+WPA2 shall be used as bare minimum security for authentication and protection of information on a wireless local area network (WLAN). - v.
+Government organizations shall change the keys/secrets associated with the wireless access points at least once in six months through a managed process. - vi.
+Government organizations shall periodically, as defined by the MCDA security policy, scan for unauthorised wireless access points and take appropriate action if such access points are discovered.
+The scan should not be limited to only those areas containing the high-impact information systems, but should also cover the adjacent areas. - vii.
+A guest VLAN shall be created for all guests to access internet only. - viii.
+Wireless networks should be reviewed from time to time to ensure that obsolete networks are retired and up-to-date networks installed that meets the performance requirements.